 How to get there

 Colmar is 30 minutes away by train from Strasbourg or 2.5 hours from Paris.
 There is a direct train from Paris to Colmar.
+You can buy train ticket online from SNCF Connect.

 How to get around